Top to toe aromatherapy for beauty & healing!

 Essential oils can be a great addition to your facial and body skincare routines, to improve the appearance of hair, to decrease ‘imperfections’ such as sagging skin, cellulite and stretchmarks - or perhaps just to boost confidence so that you no longer worry about them!
 Here are some recommendations for how to use essential oils as part of your beauty regime.

-Add essential oils to your own facial cleansers, toners and moisturisers – or Base Formula’s creams, oils, lotions and gels - to improve your skin.
+Add essential oils to your own facial cleansers, toners and moisturisers – or Base Formula’s creams and lotions, oils, or gels - to improve your skin.
 Try adding 1 drop of your choice of essential oil into 5ml of your base product:-